r0n9/camkeep/README_en.md

 * **Minimal**: Single-container deployment, small configuration surface, and common operations available in the Web console instead of forcing users into complex video engineering details.
 * **Low power**: Reuse go2rtc stream proxying, use stream copy by default for recording, and keep cover/status refresh frequency and concurrency under control for long-running NAS or ARM devices.
 * **LAN-safe**: Local-first by default, no cloud dependency, and no video or device upload.
-Deploy it inside a trusted LAN, and enable built-in authentication or a reverse proxy when needed.
+Deploy it inside a trusted LAN, and enable local user authentication or a reverse proxy when needed.

 ## ✨ Feature Highlights